aguimaraesduarte/WorldBank-Shiny/README.md

 )
 ```

-## Shiny Server
+# Shiny Server
 The server part of the app is where the cool stuff happens.
-First, I subset the dataframe for the year selected in the slider as well as for the region selected in the dropdown.
-If the region is "All", we don't need to subset per region.
+First, I subset the dataframe for the year selected in the slider as well as for the region selected in the selectize.
+If no region is selected, we don't need to subset per region.

 Aftewards, it's a matter of piping the data through `ggvis`.
 We color by Region, and play with the opacity so that when the mouse hovers over a country, the opacity increases.
 Each circle size is proportional to the country population.
 The smallest population will have a circle with and area of 10 square pixels, and the biggest one will have and area defined by the slider on the sidebar.
 I opted to hide the population size legend, as it wasn't very informative and caused more issues than having it present.
 Indeed, since hovering over a country shows its population, it would be slightly redundant to have both information on the screen.
 Finally, the selected countries have their names as a label that follows the circle for easy tracking.
 However, this makes the animation a little bit more sluggish, as more computation is needed each step.